 - No Character Meets

-These changes and safety precautions will have an effect on the Disney World theme parks, hotels, restaurants and shopping areas, some of which we are already seeing in Disney Springs.
+These changes and safety precautions are required at the Disney World theme parks, hotels, restaurants, and shopping areas, which we saw first in Disney Springs.

 Here is the official Disney Springs safety guidelines poster:

 Disney has also released charts with all the new safety protocols on them.
 As Disney makes more announcements or changes we will let you know the up-to-date rules.

 The Health and Safety Protocols are broken down into five categories:

 - Limited-Contact Enhancements

 Here you can see those in greater detail and just what’s involved:

 Before You Go